 A detailed study plan is available on the website of the Institute of East Slavic Philology.

 Graduates of the East Slavic Philology / Russian Philology major have:

-- in-depth oral and written knowledge and skills in your major language, a second East Slavonic language and a Western European language,
+- knowledge and oral and written skills in your major language, a second East Slavonic language and a Western European language,

 - communicative competence in general and specialised language, profiled for general communication and mediation in international economic and trade relations,